RLHF-And-Friends/PrePPO/README.md

 ---

-Check out our [YSDA presentation](https://federated-rlhf-federated-sp16knx.gamma.site/) for some details yet not coverd here or if you are just into a more visual approach.
+Check out our [YSDA presentation](https://federated-rlhf-federated-sp16knx.gamma.site/) for some details yet not covered here or if you are just into a more visual approach.